 Until 1963 year was predominantly Turkish village, but in connection with the events 1974 years (Turkish occupation of the northern part of the island), the Turkish population to leave the Lemba, turning to the north.
 In the deserted village there are only a small number of Greek refugees.

-Hrisoroyatissa monastery was built in the year 1152 Ignatius hermit who lived in a cave near where he found the icon of Our Lady of the Golden Pomegranate.
-It was for her, he began to build the church.
-Much later, around the church was founded a monastery.
-Icon painted by St. Luke, was found on the seabed.
-According to legend, during the period of iconoclasm it was lowered into the water in Asia Minor and sailed across the sea to the shores of Cyprus.
-Icon is placed in the silver frame and stored in the monastery.
-Abode Hrisoroyatissa known for its wines and honey, that you can buy in the monastery shop.
+The monastery Chrysoroyatissa was built in 1152 by the hermit Ignatius, who lived in a cave, next to which he found the icon of the Mother of God of the Golden Grenade.
+It was for her that he began to build a church.
+Much later, a monastery was founded around the church.
+The icon, written by the apostle Luke himself, was found on the seabed.
+According to legend, during the iconoclasm it was lowered into the water in Asia Minor and sailed to the coast of Cyprus by sea.
+The icon is placed in a silver frame and is kept in a monastery.
+The cloister of Chrysoroyatis is known for its wines and honey, which can be bought at the monastery shop.

 Modern building of the monastery and most surviving buildings that belong to 1770 year, a collection of icons and other valuable relics.

-The monastery of the Virgin Hrisoroyatissy been through a lot in its history and existence of numerous famous miracles of the Virgin.
-In the XIII century it was a real monastery, a place of prayer and peace, where about 40 monks.
-Since the time of the Frankish rule until the end of Turkish rule there was an icon-painting workshop.
-Monastery in 1821 was sacked by the Turks, and the old abbot Joachim was tortured, he died in the same year.
-The main part of the monastery is a single-nave and without a dome.
+The holy abode of the Virgin Chrysoroyatissa has survived a lot during her history of existence and has become famous for the numerous miracles of the Theotokos.
+In the XIII century it was a real monastery, a place of prayer and peace, where there were about 40 monks.
+Since the days of the Franks and until the end of the Turkish rule there was an icon painting workshop.
+The monastery in 1821 was plundered by the Turks, and the old hegumen Joachim was tortured, he died the same year.
+The main part of the monastery is one-nave and without a dome.
 Here is a silver cross with gold plated - the gift of the dragoman Hajigeorgis Kornesios.

 Today, abbot of the monastery is a refugee from the monastery of St. Spyridon (g Trimifunt), unfortunately, he has to fight alone for the existence of this sanctuary, a place of worship of believers not only from Paphos, but with the whole of Cyprus.
 Abbot in his specialty is art restorer, he vigilantly stands guard relics and shrines of the monastery, among them rare icons.